By Dr. Harry Moore, Forum Health West Lake Hills

 Other ways you can increase your body’s ability to deplete toxins is to reduce the toxic burden through clean air, clean water and clean food.
 This allows each detox organ the ability to work better because they aren’t having to work as hard.

-For those needing more aggressive treatment you may need some form of IV chelation for heavy metals or ozone to eliminate persistent organic pollutants like herbicides, pesticides, and food additives that have accumulated in your body.
+For those needing more aggressive treatment you may need some form of IV chelation for heavy metals.
 Knowing your toxic load and your detox capacity is important.
 Specific testing can be done to answer these questions and is provided in my office.

 If you have chronic disease, autoimmune disease, or infectious disease like Lyme disease you may have an underlying infection or condition that needs correction in order for you to be restored to health.
 In these cases a comprehensive detox program may be necessary to achieve the results that you need.
 I offer customized treatment plans that address these issues in my clinic that go beyond the basic plan that is suggested in this blog.